-Associate Professor of Anthropology, Joyce Millen, has been teaching medical anthropology and African Studies at Willamette University since 2005.
+Professor Joyce Millen has been teaching Medical/Health Anthropology and African Studies at Willamette University since 2005.
 Prior to joining the Willamette faculty she was Director of the Institute for Health and Social Justice of Partners In Health in Boston, MA where she also taught in the Department of Social Medicine at Harvard Medical School.
 In addition to a doctorate in medical anthropology, she also holds degrees in public health and international relations.
-She has conducted extensive ethnomedical and epidemiological research in West Africa, particularly in Senegal where she lived for over eight years.
-Millen’s current research explores “diasporas for development” within the specific context of Africa's crisis in human resources for health.
+Millen has conducted extensive ethnomedical and epidemiological research in West Africa, particularly in Senegal where she lived for eight years.
+Millen’s current research explores refugee health and wellbeing and “diasporas for development” within the specific context of Africa's crisis in human resources for health.

 2004-2005 Honorary Visiting Research Associate, Massey University, New Zealand

 1995-2004 Research Fellow in Social Medicine, Harvard Medical School

 - ANTH 150: Controversies and Issues in Cultural Anthropology

 - Global Health through Film

 - ANTH 232: Peoples and Cultures of Africa

 - People on the Move: Introduction to Transnational Migration

 Professor Millen mentors students interested in conducting collaborative or independent summer research.
 Examples of student research projects.